LIBERTY

 Williams v US, 168 US 382 (1897).
 “It

-is wholly immaterial what statute was in the mind of the district attorney when
+is wholly immaterial what statute was in the mind of the district attorney

-offense charged was covered by a different statute.” id 389, emphasis added.
-It must be noted
+the offense charged was covered by a different statute.”

-there is no implication in Williams or in the Hutcheson case that an indictment without an
+Williams or in the Hutcheson case that an indictment without an

 alleged statutory violation could be considered valid.